DGolubets/js-module-loader/README.md

 # js-module-loader
-AMD and CommonJs loaders for JVM
+AMD and CommonJs loaders for Scala.

 # Status
 0.1-SNAPSHOT